UK adds to basket of goods used to calculate Consumer Price Index

 The real-world impact of the CPI

 The Consumer Price Index, in just about every country, is used as a measure of inflation.
 The CPI also serves as a “real-time” measure of the cost of living.
 The calculation of the CPI has been heavily disputed and is often adjusted according to the recommendations of economists and Congress.
 The inflation rate informs the decisions of the Federal Reserve, which adjusts interest rates.
-Interest rates affect how much it costs to borrow payday loans no credit check and other types of money, purchase goods and services.
+Interest rates affect how much it costs to borrow payday loans and other types of money, purchase goods and services.
 The cost of living and CPI are also the basis for figuring the Cost of Living Adjustment – COLA – for Social Security.